 - More work being done: because so much muscle mass is engaged with the squat, it’s hard on our anaerobic system while squatting, but then it’s also hard on our aerobic system as we recover.
 Note that when you finish a set of squats, your heart rate is substantially higher.
 This makes squats great for improving your general fitness (in a comparable way to doing bike sprints).

-What’s interesting is that because squats work the glutes through such a large range of motion with such a heavy load, they stimulate even more glute growth than glute isolation exercises like the hip thrust (study), and certainly more glute growth than donkey kicks and clamshells and all of the lighter isolation exercises.
+What’s interesting is that because squats work the glutes through such a large range of motion with such a heavy load, they can help to stimulate even more glute growth than glute isolation exercises like the hip thrust, and certainly more glute growth than donkey kicks and clamshells and all of the lighter isolation exercises.

 If we look at a 2020 study by Barbalho et al that compared the barbell back squat against the hip thrust, we see that the squat produced twice as much glute growth as the hip thrust did.